~ a short story

 “That target was a secret.
 Well-kept if it was left from the manifest.
 Something was there, and at least some people would know of it.
 Intergalactic Commercial Law makes manifest manipulations a cap-crime equal to that of heisting itself, punishable by execution or exile into the Dark… That means whoever orchestrated this hit, or at the very least is involved in some way… is a TerraCor personnel.
 They must work for the company.
 The company manipulated it.
 Probably happens all the time.
 Smuggling and whatnot.
 Corps always take their pound of flesh.
 They usually don’t get hit, because the hitters are in on it.
 The Law never does anything… well, because it’s Terra.
 Our heisters have an inside man.
 They had insider information on what was being towed in that transport going so far off the beaten path.
 And I am willing to bet that they aren’t smugglers.”

-“…” Aze now paused.
+“…” Aze now paused factored his partner’s words into his mental routines.
 “Plausible.
 I would give it a fifty-six percent chance of being the truth, one of the operative heisters being a TerraCor insider.”

 “Never tell me the percentages, Aze…” Jax scratched his head, thinking further.
 “But why… Job like that, why risk it for a petty job like this?”
 Jax questioned under his breath.

-Jax rubbed his hands together, eyes on the station’s many manifolds and offices.
+Jax rubbed his hands together, eyes on the station’s many mana-folds and offices.
 He snapped his fingers to a point along those silversteel spirals and turned to Aze.

 “Here’s our plan of action!”

 Ain’t that the truth, Jax breathed.
 Twelve more cases, unsolved for more than a dozen sims, lay upon his digital desk even then.
 Each of them were less interesting, less exciting.
 Run-of-the-mill investigations into insurance fraud, personal malfeasance, neighborly disputes.
 There was one grand theft starship that came into his orbit about a month ago, but two bots had freed up and taken it before he could begin his investigation.
 “Always more work, but is it ever good work?”
-Jax asked.
+Jax asked at the water fountain.
 But no one was listening.

 Hands in pockets, acting casual in order to not offput any of the people on the clock, Jax tightened the vizier-genes of his left eye.
 No one looked up at him as he soundlessly studied their vitals with his special eye.
 Impressed by their uniform posture, more so by their steady nerves and flows within, Jax quickened his pace in order to cover more ground.
 Finding you won’t be as easy as I thought… Jax blinked and re-scanned the area.